cmu462/DrawSVG/README.md

 A viewport defines a region of the SVG canvas that is visible in the app.
 The 3 properties we care about here are `centerX`, `centerY` and `vspan` (vertical span).
 They are all defined in normalized svg coordinate space.

 When the application initially launches, the entire canvas is in view.
-For example, when it loads an SVG canvas, the viewport is initially centered on the canvas, and have a vertical field of view that spans the entire canvas.
-Specifically, the member values of the `Viewport` class will be: `centerX=0.5, centerY=0.5`, and `vspan` will be some value >= 0.5.
+When the application initially launches, the entire canvas is in view.
+For example, if the SVG canvas is of size 400x300, then the viewport will initially be centered on the canvas, and have a vertical field of view that spans the entire canvas.
+Specifically, the member values of the `Viewport` class will look like: `centerX=200, centerY=150`, and `vspan` is some number`>=150`.

 When user actions require the viewport be changed, the application will call `update_viewbox()` with the appropriate parameters.
 Given this change in view parameters, you should implement `set_viewbox()` to compute and set transform `svg_2_norm` (by calling `set_svg_2_norm`) based on the new view parameters.
-This transform should map the normalized SVG canvas coordinate space to a normalized device coordinate space, where the top left of the viewport region maps to (0,0) and the bottom right maps to (1, 1).
-For example, for the values `centerX=0, centerY=0, vspan=1`, then normalized SVG canvas coordinate `(0, 0)` (bottom left corner) transforms to normalized coordinate `(0.5, 0.5)` (center of screen) and normalized SVG canvas coordinate `(0, 1)` (bottom right corner) transforms to `(0.5, 1)` (bottom center).
+This transform should map the SVG canvas coordinate space to a normalized device coordinate space where the top left of the visible SVG coordinate maps to `(0, 0)` and the bottom right maps to `(1, 1)`.
+For example, for the values `centerX=200, centerY=150, vspan=10`, then SVG canvas coordinate `(200, 150)` transforms to normalized coordinate `(0.5, 0.5)` (center of screen) and canvas coordinate `(200, 160)` transforms to `(0.5, 1)` (bottom center).

 Once you have correctly implemented `set_viewbox()`, your solution will respond to mouse pan and zoom in the same way as the reference implementation.